 2. FOIA Coordinator.
 The Library Director is hereby designated as the FOIA Coordinator.
 Pursuant to MCL 15.236(3), the FOIA Coordinator may designate another individual to act on their behalf in accepting and processing FOIA requests in the event of the Library Director’s absence.
 With the exception of Section 4 of this Policy, all TADL officials and employees receiving document disclosure inquiries shall immediately transfer them to the FOIA Coordinator or designee.
 All written requests for public records shall be forwarded to the FOIA Coordinator or designee to keep for no less than one year.

 3. Definition of Library Public Records.
-Library public records are defined as writings prepared, owned, used, in the possession of, or retained by the Library in the performance of an official library function.
+Library public records are defined as information prepared, owned, used, in the possession of, or retained by the Library in the performance of an official library function.
 Materials in the library collection are publicly available according to circulation and other holdings policies of the library and according to the mission of TADL.
 Any request for materials in the library collection shall not be processed as FOIA requests, but rather according to applicable TADL policy and procedure.

 4. Procedure.
 With the exception of information requested described in Sections 3 and 5 of this policy, all responses to requests for information under the FOIA shall be forwarded to and reviewed by the FOIA Coordinator or designee prior to responding to the request according to the following procedure:

-A. Requests to review and for copies of records under the FOIA shall be in writing and shall sufficiently describe the public record to enable the FOIA Coordinator or designee to identify the requested public record and shall include the name of the individual(s) or firm requesting the public records, mailing address, and telephone number.
+A. Requests to review and for copies of records under the FOIA shall be in writing and shall sufficiently describe the public record to enable the FOIA Coordinator or designee to identify the requested public record and shall include the name of the individual(s) or firm requesting the public records, mailing address, email address, and telephone number.
 In the event that clarification is needed, the FOIA Coordinator or designee may send a notice requesting clarification of the request and such notice shall not be interpreted as a denial of the request.
 The requesting person agrees by submitting a FOIA request that the date that such clarification is provided shall be deemed the date of receipt of the request.

 B. Updates or revisions to any of the requested information will not be automatically supplied by TADL.
 A new written request must be made for any revisions or updated versions of the requested public record unless the requesting person has submitted a subscription request under Section (3)(1) of the FOIA for information that is created, issued, or disseminated on a regular basis.